-Whatever differences or similarities exist between the pair, thanks to those who explored the globe hundreds of years ago, people can now pay a visit to two "beautiful" lands.
-Both Argentina's Formosa, with its gorgeous green plains and lush forests, and Taiwan, with its bustling cities and mighty mountainous landscapes, are sure to number of people living there!
+Whatever differences or similarities exist between the pair, thanks to those who explored the globe hundreds of years ago, people can now pay a visit to two beautiful lands.
+Both Argentina's Formosa, with its gorgeous20 green plains21 and lush22 forests, and Taiwan, with its bustling23 cities and mighty24, mountainous25 landscapes, are sure to

-impress visitors.
-Perhaps the people of these two lands on opposite sides of the world can even come face to face and

-70 get to know each other a little better one day as well!
+3. What is the biggest difference between the two Formosas in terms of economy? impress visitors.
+Perhaps the people of these two lands on opposite sides of the world can even come face to face and get to know each other a little better one day as well!
 That could make for a beautiful friendship!

--Written by Mary Goodwin
+-Written by Mark Darvill